Texas Tech University

 Research Focus

 My collective research works on drug abuse, malnutrition, obesity, HIV/AIDs, STDs, TB, alcoholism, tobacco use, intimate partner violence, suicide, depression, hypertension, diabetes, women health, dental health, different infectious and non infectious diseases, have addressed the public problems and identified many risk factors which are already published in many international and national journals.
 All researches have significant implications for public health.
-I believe that the purpose of public health and medicine is to reduce the burden of infectious and non infectious diseases through the development of sound social policies, healthy physical, economical and social environments, efficient and equitable health care systems, and skilled human resources.
+I believe that the purpose of public health and medicine is to reduce the burden of infectious and non-infectious diseases through the development of sound social policies, healthy physical, economic, and social environments, efficient and equitable health care systems, and skilled human resources.

 Research Interests